Looking for an instructional design company to support your projects?

-Our partnership with our client’s support an interactive process that improves the efficiencies in design and development-but most importantly – the outcome.
+Our partnership with our clients supports an interactive process that improves the efficiencies in design and development but most importantly – the outcome.
 Scenario-based, motivational design and immersive learning are just a few of the methodologies we employ to design effective and engaging learning.

 With so many ways to train and learn, how do you choose the best approach to meet training goals for multiple learners?

 We base the majority of our design activities on the ADDIE, SAM and AGILE models.

 What sets us apart is our ability to take these classical models and adopt contemporary approaches, allowing us to create learning solutions that are immersive and motivational.

 “Working with TrainSmart on instructional design projects has always been an effective way to reach goals for programs that require customization or built from the ground up – which is why we keep engaging them with our projects.
 The process used is straight-forward, consistent, quick and effective.
 Even though we may work with different professionals on various projects, the customer experience we have and quality of work consistently exceeds expectations.”

 Our approach to partnering with our clients is interactive.
 This proven approach results in a superior outcome.
 In addition, clients see improved efficiencies throughout the design and development phases of projects.

 While we rely on classical instructional design, we are not wedded to any particular delivery modality, relying instead on the best solution uncovered through the design process.
 TrainSmart solutions include but are not restricted to online learning (WBT), instructor-led training design, Virtual Instructor-led (VILT) and blended modalities for corporate and academic clients.